AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

                             docker-compose logs -f frontend

 ✅ What to look for:

-              ERROR or Traceback in Python logs (document_preprocess).
+              🔹ERROR or Traceback in Python logs (document_preprocess).

-              Connection errors between document_preprocess and qdrant or mysql.
+              🔹Connection errors between document_preprocess and qdrant or mysql.

-              LLM request timeouts in ollama.
+              🔹LLM request timeouts in ollama.

-              Memory or CPU throttling indicators.
+              🔹Memory or CPU throttling indicators.

 ✅ Use docker stats to monitor container resource utilization.